 This scenic coastal road starts in the province of Guayas and ends in the province of Esmeraldas on the northern coast of Ecuador.
 It is an absolutely gorgeous route that passes by small fishing villages and pristine beaches along with larger coastal towns.

-Top Activities and Experiences in Ecuador
+Top Experiences in Ecuador

 Snorkelling in the Galapagos Islands

 The Galapagos Islands offer some of the best snorkelling spots on the planet.
-Reef sharks, Galapagos green turtles, rays, seals, and numerous colourful fish and other iconic marine fauna swim close to the surface and are unafraid of humans, making for memorable underwater experiences.
+Reef sharks, Galapagos green turtles, rays, seals, and numerous colourful fish and other marine fauna swim close to the surface and are unafraid of humans, making for memorable underwater experiences.

-Walking in the Historical Centre of Quito
+Exploring the Historic Centre of Quito

 Walk the narrow streets of this colonial capital and admire the gorgeous architecture of churches, governmental buildings, and residential quarters.
 Grab a coffee at a cafe and enjoy the clear blue sky of the city, the crowds of people, and the rich history that surrounds you.

-Stay in a Hacienda in the Ecuadorian Andes
+A Hacienda Stay in the Ecuadorian Andes

-Staying in an authentic Ecuadorian hacienda offers an immersion into Andean culture accompanied by delicious organic food, sustainable tourism activities, horseback riding, and gorgeous views of the volcanoes and mountains.
+Staying in an authentic Ecuadorian hacienda offers an immersion into Andean culture accompanied by delicious food, sustainable tourism activities, horseback riding, and gorgeous views of the volcanoes and mountains.

 Learn How to Make Chocolate